Kim Kardashian Posts Photo Of Family On Instagram, Fans Praise North West’s Fashion Sense

 Kim Kardashian’s daughter North West is taking a few notes from her fashionable parents these days.

-The 6-year-old daughter of Kim and Kanye West stole the show during Kim’s latest Instagram post.
-The KKW Beauty CEO posted a photo of her, West, North and their oldest son Saint.
-In the photo, Kim and Saint are wearing all black, with Saint in shorts and a t-shirt and Kim in long pants and sandals.
-Kanye also went for a casual look, wearing sweat pants and a large hoodie.
+The 6-year-old daughter of Kim and Kanye West stole the show on Kim’s latest Instagram post.
+The KKW Beauty CEO posted a photo of her, West, North, and their oldest son, Saint.
+In the photo, Kim and Saint are wearing all-black, with Saint in shorts and a t-shirt, and Kim in long pants and sandals.
+Kanye also went for a casual vibe, wearing sweatpants and a large hoodie.

 North seemingly wanted to have her own look for the family’s outing.
-The celebrity tot wore light blue pants with a multi-colored shirt with yellow fur on the sleeves.
-She paired the look with matching furry sandals and a chrome oversized backpack, which she wore around her shoulder.
+The celebrity tot wore light blue pants with a multicolored shirt with yellow fur on the sleeves.
+She paired the look with matching furry sandals and a chrome oversize backpack, which she wore over her shoulder.
 Her hair was styled in two buns with a middle part.

 At the time of writing, the family photo received more than 1 million likes from Kim’s 145 million followers.
 The photo also received more than 7,000 comments under the photo.
 Many of Kim’s followers commented on her oldest daughter’s keen fashion sense.